The Great Big Dorset Hedge (GBDH) is a campaign to facilitate the restoration and extension of hedgerows the length and breadth of Dorset.

 • To create an understanding within the general community of what a healthy hedgerow looks like, the value of hedgerows as a key habitat for wildlife and their importance in providing protection against the effects of climate change.

-• To map the survey results and determine recommendations for the hedgerows.
-Connections can be made with Landowners in the hope of restoration and planting projects.
+• To map the survey results as hedges are surveyed and determine recommendations for the hedgerows.
+Making lasting connections with Landowners.

 Our vision:

-It may take a generation for it to be achieved but we can imagine a network of connected, well-managed hedgerows, stretching across Dorset, north to south and east to west, so that every community has an opportunity to get involved.
+It may take a generation for it to be achieved but we can imagine a county wide network of connected, well-managed hedgerows, stretching across the entire county of Dorset, so that every community has an opportunity to get involved.

 By helping to restore the hedgerow network of Dorset we aim to create vital habitat connections, linking fragmented ecosystems including rural to urban areas where gardens are a vital refuge area for wildlife and a source of biodiversity.
 This is why we are calling it the Great Big Dorset Hedge.